NicholasJohnson9149/Advanced-lane-line-tracker/assignmnet_writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

+Section of code for the sliding windows is between lines 538 to 618 on my code `lane_line_detection.py` where I used two polynomials to detect the lane curvature for left and right lanes.
+Step one for the sliding window fiction is addressing the histogram of the binary image produced in the previous section.
+The image bellow shows how the lane lines have a higher intensity than the rest of the image allowing for the function to find the curvature of these lines.

+![alt text][image7]

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+![alt text][image8]

-![alt text][image7]
+![alt text][image9]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I did this in lines 729 through 751 in my code in `lane_line_detection.py`.
+You can see how the  slide window template across the image from left to right and any overlapping values are summed together, creating the convolved signal.
+The peak of the convolved signal is where there was the highest overlap of pixels and the most likely position for the lane marker.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
 Here is an example of my result on a test image:

-![alt text][image8]
+![alt text][image10]

 ---